oosmos/OOSMOSjs/README.md

 We'll use `OOSMOS.ts` to implement a simple state machine that toggles between states `A` and `B` with timeouts as represented in this state chart.

 ![](http://www.oosmos.com/github/README.md/simple_timeout.svg)

+_Note that we use UMLet to draw state machines.  ([www.umlet.com](http://www.umlet.com/)).
+State machines are easy to draw, can export as `.SVG` files, and the tool is open source._

 The entire implementation is below.
 In lines 3 through 27, we create a state machine called `TimeoutDemo`.
 State `A` starts on line 6 and state `B` starts on line 16 and look very similar.
 State `A` implements an `ENTER` event that establishes a timeout of `4` seconds.
 When the timeout expires, the `TIMEOUT` function will be executed which transitions to state `B`.
 State `B` essentially does the same thing as state `A` except that it times out in `1` second.